Asymptotic total geodesy of local holomorphic curves exiting a bounded symmetric domain and applications to a uniformization problem for algebraic subsets: Applications

 To start with let $H_0 \subset G_0$ be the identity component of the stabilizer subgroup of $Z$.
 It follows readily from the algebraicity of $Z \subset \Omega$ that $\dim_\mathbb R H_0 > 0$.
 We cannot show directly that $H_0$ acts transitively on $Z$.
 In its place we show using methods of complex analysis that there exists a complex algebraic subgroup $H \subset G := \mbox{Aut}(X_c)$ which is at the same time a complexification of $H_0$ in $G$, such that the orbit $Hz_0$ for any $z_0 \in Z$ contains $Z$.
 (Recall that $\Omega \subset X_c = G/P$ is the Borel embedding.)
 In particular, $Z$ is nonsingular.
 These first steps of the argument remain valid when $Z/\check \Gamma$ is only assumed quasi-projective.

-The discrete group $\check \Gamma$ acts without fixed points on $Z$ and $\check Y := Z/\check \Gamma$ is nonsingular.
-To proceed further we will make use of the compactness of $\check Y$, so that it is a projective manifold with ample canonical line bundle, implying the existence on $\check Y$ of a K\"ahler-Einstein metric of negative Ricci curvature (Aubin \cite{Au78}, Yau\cite{Ya78}).
-By Nadel \cite{Na90}), which exploited the polystability of the holomorphic tangent bundle of $\check Y$ as a consequence of the existence of K\"ahler-Einstein metrics, we know that the identity component of ${\rm Aut}(Z)$ is semisimple and of the noncompact type.
-The same proof applies to show that $H_0 \subset G_0$ is a semisimple Lie subgroup of the noncompact type, and we deduce that some orbit $S := H_0x \subset Z$ is an isometric copy of a Riemannian symmetric space $(\mathscr S,g)$ associated to $H_0$.
-Theorem \ref{ThmUnif} will follow from Theorem \ref{ThmEquiv} if we have $S = Z$.
-Write $\mathcal O := Hx$.
-Since $Z$ is an irreducible component of $\mathcal O \cap \Omega$ we have $\dim_\mathbb R(S) \ge \dim_\mathbb C(Z)$.
-In the extreme case where equality holds, $S \subset Z$ is totally real, and we rule out such a possibility by producing on some finite topological cover of $Z$ a holomorphic complex Riemannian metric, i.e., a holomorphic ${\rm O}(s,\mathbb C)$-structure, $s = \dim_\mathbb R(S) = \dim_\mathbb C(Z)$, to contradict with the ampleness of the canonical line bundle of $\check Y$.
-To rule out the intermediate cases where $\dim_\mathbb C(Z) < \dim_\mathbb R(S) < \dim_\mathbb R(Z)$ we make use of the polystability of the holomorphic tangent bundle $T_{\check Y}$ with respect to the canonical polarization to yield a contradiction.
+Since $Z$ is nonsingular and the discrete group $\check \Gamma$ acts without fixed points on $Z$, it follows that $\check Y := Z/\check \Gamma$ is nonsingular.
+To proceed further we will make use of the compactness of $\check Y$, so that it is a projective manifold with ample canonical line bundle, implying the existence on $\check Y$ of a K\"ahler-Einstein metric of negative Ricci curvature (Aubin \cite{Au78}, Yau \cite{Ya78}).
+By Nadel \cite{Na90}, which exploited the polystability of the holomorphic tangent bundle of $\check Y$ as a consequence of the existence of K\"ahler-Einstein metrics, we know that the identity component of ${\rm Aut}(Z)$ is semisimple and of the noncompact type.
+The same proof applies to show that $H_0 \subset G_0$ is a semisimple Lie subgroup of the noncompact type.
+Let $S := H_0x \subset Z$ for some $x\in Z$.
+By cohomological arguments, we will deduce that $\dim_{\mathbb R}(S)=\dim_{\mathbb R}(Z)$.
+At the same time, this will also imply $S\cong H_0/L$ for some maximal compact subgroup $L$ of $H_0$ by dimension arguments.
+As a consequence, $S=Z \subset \Omega$ is a Hermitian symmetric space of the noncompact type and Theorem \ref{ThmUnif} will follow from Theorem \ref{ThmEquiv}.